lkesteloot/unsong/unsong.md

 A moment of surprise.
 “That’s a very old story for a boy like you to know.”

 “King Sennacherib marched with an impossibly large army to destroy Jerusalem.
 King Hezekiah believed he was doomed, but the prophet Isaiah told him not to be afraid, for God was with him.
 And the angel of God destroyed the hosts of Sennacherib, and Jerusalem was saved.
 Do you know the poem, Father?
-The Assyrian came down like the wolf on the fold, and his cohorts were streaming with purple and gold…”
+The Assyrian came down like the wolf on the fold, and his cohorts were streaming with purple and gold...”

 “We are good Hindus,” said Uncle Vihaan, apologetically.
 “I don’t even know where he learns these things.”

 But Father Ellis was intrigued.
 “I know the poem.
 It’s true that with God, any battle can be won,” he said.
 “But God doesn’t work to a human schedule.
 Remember, before God saved Jerusalem, he let Sennacherib destroy all of northern Israel.
 The prophet Isaiah told Hezekiah not to fear.
 But when we don’t have prophets with us, we have to do what we think is best.
 And sometimes that involves retreating.”

-“I am…like a prophet,” said Jalaketu.
+“I am... like a prophet,” said Jalaketu.
 “It’s complicated.”

 “I’m sorry!” protested the uncle again.
 “We are good Hindus!”